AdobeDocs/analytics-platform.en/help/report-builder/manage-reportbuilder.md

 ---
 # Manage data blocks

 You can view and manage all data blocks in a workbook using the [!UICONTROL Data block manager].
-The [!UICONTROL Data block manager] provides search, filter, and sort capabilities that allow you to quickly locate specific data blocks.
+The [!UICONTROL Data block manager] provides search, filter, and sort capabilities that allow you to locate specific data blocks.
 After selecting one or more data blocks, you can edit, delete, or refresh the selected data blocks.

 ## View data blocks